-The film opens with 4 tuxedo clad men showing up at a penitentiary to meet a friend who has just been released after three years in prison and is going straight from the jail to marry his ...
+The film opens with four tuxedo clad men showing up at a penitentiary to meet a friend who has just been released after three years in prison and is going straight from the jail to marry ...

 See full summary »

 A story told from three angles.
 Max meets Elizabeth; they live together, but when she talks of marriage, he balks.
 He becomes extremely jealous, probably without cause, and thinks she's ...
 See full summary »

 A teenage girl and her father driving cross-country become stranded when their car runs out of gas in a remote Nevada desert town and they're forced to stay in a dilapidated trailer park where a serial killer lurks.

 Detective Joe Garvey is called in to a mysterious case: a ballerina has been slayed on stage during a performance, it seems she didn't even fight.
 At her house Garvey finds her 14 years old...
 See full summary »